-So today on the podcast, I thought it would be fun to share some of my mistakes, share some of the things that I have learned over the years as a coach.
-My Macros 101 clients know that I very firmly believe that there are no failures, that in life you either get the result that you want or the lesson that you need.
-And so over the years as I have been coaching clients, I've gotten a lot of lessons and I have learned and I have grown.
-And I like to think that I've become a better coach over the years as I've practiced.
-And the shifts that have happened, the learning that has happened during that time, has grown me into a better coach.
-It was kind of fun for me to go back and look back at the way that I coached back when I first started coaching, and how that has evolved over the years.
-And more importantly, why that has evolved.
+In today's episode, I thought it would be fun to share some of my mistakes and lessons that I have learned over the years as a coach.
+My MACROS 101 clients know that I firmly believe that there are no failures and that in life, you either get the result that you want or the lesson that you need.
+So over the years, as I have been in the coaching business, I think the shifts and the lessons I've learned along the way have grown me into a better coach.
+I can't wait to share with you how it started and evolved over the years.

 You're listening to Biceps after Babies radio episode number 98.